reptilex/tesla-style-solar-power-card/README.md

 type: 'custom:tesla-style-solar-power-card'
 ```

 This is the full feature set when you have battery and an EVs (battery, car and car2 entities are all optional)
+The battery sensors (for cars too) need to be the percentage numbers.
+The left part of the equation can have any name.
 ```javascript
 grid_consumption_entity: sensor.grid_consumption
 grid_feed_in_entity: sensor.grid_feed_in